joeldart/pirate-game/README.md

 unplayably slow on ios which had just gotten canvas support.
 I had planned for some memoization and other tricks but got distracted by something else shiny and dropped it.

+http://joeldart.github.io/pirate-game/pirategame.html note that it starts out with a popup because at the time opera (the browser i loved at the time) hadn't implemented drawing text in canvas.